Header image

 CLICK HERE FOR MORE PHOTOS.

-Keris Panjang, Kelling Hall collection.
+Keris Panjang, likely Kedah, Malaysia, Kelling Hall collection.

 A beautiful and untouched Keris that has sat silently on the walls of Kelling Hall for approx 100 years.

-Commonly referred to as an executuion Keris, these Keris were both for fighting and execution when called upon.
+Commonly referred to as an executuion Keris, these Status Keris were both for fighting and execution when called upon.

 Overall in the sheath the piece measures 73cms, out it is just under 69cms with a long razor sharp blade of 58cms.